mundeshruti/student-registration/README.md

 # Student-registration Form

-Student registration forms are used to register students for vaeious activites or record. it includes the student full name,student roll number, date of birth of a student , enrollment date ,address of student and phone number. for creating registration form used html language for webpage ,css for styling web pages and
+Student registration forms are used to register students for various activites or record. it includes the student full name,student roll number, date of birth of a student , enrollment date ,address of student and phone number. for creating registration form used html language for webpage ,css for styling web pages and